Population size and change

 You can also find information on how population size and growth can impact on the environment and our health.

-As at 2018, Auckland is the largest city in New Zealand, with one in three people (33.4%) living there.
-The major population centres in New Zealand are:
+As at 2023, Auckland is the largest city in New Zealand, with one in three people (33.2%) living there.
+In 2023, the major population centres in New Zealand were:

 • Wellington City (202,700 people)

-Overall, 76.5% of the New Zealand population lives on the North Island.
+Overall, 76.3% of the New Zealand population lived on the North Island in 2023.

 New Zealand has a relatively low population density

-Population density is relatively low in New Zealand by international standards [2], at 17.5 people per square kilometre.
+Population density is relatively low in New Zealand by international standards [2], at 18.9 people per square kilometre in 2023.

 Territorial authorities with the highest population densities include Hamilton City, Tauranga City, Wellington City, Napier City, Porirua City and Auckland City (Figure 1).